Imported emissions

 These emissions known as imported emissions can represent a large proportion of a country’s carbon footprint, i.e., the combination of territorial emissions plus imported emissions minus exported emissions.

-Our new report focuses on the G20 group of the world’s largest economies, which account for 81% of the world’s imported emissions, and examines the flows of these emissions by both geography and sector.
+Our report focuses on the G20 group of the world’s largest economies, which account for 81% of the world’s imported emissions, and examines the flows of these emissions by both geography and sector.

 Recognising that this is a problem shared by the vast majority of countries, the report also outlines the potential for a cooperative approach to acting on imported emissions, in addition to so-called unilateral measures such as the EU carbon border adjustment mechanism.